 There are things we must all do even though they are not engaging.
 Those of us who do these things have more success in life than those who do not.

-People who create and stick to budgets have more money.
+People who create and adhere to budgets have more money.
 Making and sticking to budgets requires self-control.
 Few would argue it’s engaging.

 Buying groceries is almost always an awful experience, but if you don’t do it, you end up at McDonald’s, wasting money and getting fat.